-4.0 REDUCING PHOSPHORUS LOADS TO THE CALMAN LAKES Summary of CalMan Loading With and Without an Alum Treatment in Each Lake
+Summary of CalMan Loading With and Without an Alum Treatment in Each Lake

 All of the lakes act as very efficient phosphorus sinks; therefore, most of what comes into the lakes from the watersheds remains in the lakes.
-This means that after an alum treatment there would not be a large reduction in the amount of phosphorus leaving each lake.
+This means that after an Alum treatment there would not be a large reduction in the amount of phosphorus leaving each lake.
 This is, in part, because the loading from the watershed is so large in each lake.
 For example, Round Lake receives 88 lbs from the watershed and exports 9 lbs.
 Between Round and Long lakes 285 lbs enter the stream and thus Long Lake.
-Even though internal loading makes up over 50% of the total load in Round Lake, an alum treatment would only reduce phosphorus export from 9 to 6 lbs.
+Even though internal loading makes up over 50% of the total load in Round Lake, an Alum treatment would only reduce phosphorus export from 9 to 6 lbs.

 For the larger picture of the North Branch Manitowoc River Watershed, the most efficient way to reduce the export of phosphorus from Becker Lake would be to concentrate on reducing phosphorus that enters the Becker Lake watershed downstream of Long Lake.
-There are 155 lbs of phosphorus leaving Long Lake but 506 lbs enter Becker Lake from the stream, an increase of 435 lbs.
+There are 155 lbs of phosphorus leaving Long Lake but 506 lbs enter Becker Lake from the east tributary, an increase of 351 lbs.
 In the bigger picture, only 96 lbs leaves Becker Lake which is a very minor amount compared to other sources to the North Branch Manitowoc River.
-If all of the lakes were treated with alum the export from Becker Lake would be reduced from 96 to 72 lbs (Table 4.0-1 and Table 4.0-2).
+If all of the lakes were treated with alum the export from Becker Lake would be reduced from 96 to 72 lbs (Table 4.1-1 and Table 4.1-2).

-Table 4.0-1.Phosphorus budget for the CalMan lakes.CalMan lakes.Units are pounds.
+Table 4.1-1.Phosphorus budget for theCalMan lakes.Units are pounds.

 External Internal Export

 Round 91 114 9

 Boot 180 46 41

 Long 724 365 155

-Becker 703 332 96
+Becker 703 5 332 96

+Discut

-Table 4.0-2.Phosphorus budget for the CalMan lakes following an alum treatment.Units are pounds.
+Table 4.1-2.Phosphorus budget for theCalMan lakes following an Alum treatment.Units are pounds.

 External Internal Export

 Round 91 11 6

-Round 91 11 6

 Boot 180 5 36

-Long 716 36 125
+Long 716 6 36 125

 Becker 637 33 72